whitehaven/wild-harp-build/README.md

 Max reliable speed on log is 35.31 m/s = 74.5 mph, but I didn't make a lengthy straight acceleration attempt.

-Cooling is still not a problem.
+Cooling is not a problem, but I am concerned the nose cone (which I cut open wider) is providing too much drag.
+This is a future concern.

 #### Tasks opened